Musicarnival

-Musicarnival was a music "tent" theater on Warrensville Center Rd. in Warrensville Heights, among the first of its kind.
-The theater was expanded in 1958 from its initial seating capacity, growing from 1,500 to 2,563.
-The theater was used for performances of musicals, operettas and operas, and also hosted a number of famous musicians and rock bands, such as the Mothers of Invention, Duke Ellington, Stan Kenton, Dave Brubeck, The Who and Led Zeppelin.
+Musicarnival, a music "tent" theater and among the first of its kind, operated on Warrensville Center Rd. in Warrensville Heights, Ohio, outside of Cleveland.
+Musicarnival was co-founded and operated by showman John L. Price, Jr. who served as producer, and Robert H. Bishop, III who served as president.
+By 1958 when they opened a second location to capitalize on Florida's winter resort season, it was reported there were about twenty tent theaters operating in the U.S., and mostly summer shows.
+Musicarnival produced performances of musicals, operettas and operas, and also hosted a number of famous musicians and rock bands, such as the Mothers of Invention, Duke Ellington, Stan Kenton, Dave Brubeck, The Who and Led Zeppelin.